leor-c/PortalEnv/README.md

 A tool for Reinforcement Learning development that separates the runtime environments of agents and RL environments.
-This tool addresses the challenges of dependency management in RL development (e.g., conflicting dependencies) by serving RL environments through isolated Docker containers.
+This tool addresses the challenges of dependency management in RL development (e.g., conflicting dependencies) by serving RL environments through isolated Docker containers or Micromamba envs without compromising on performance.

 * Experimenting with new RL environments without irreversible changes to your Python / Conda environment is now possible!
 * Want to use that one environment that requires an ancient Ubuntu & Python 2.7?
 No problem!
 * Multiple RL environments with conflicting dependencies can coexist without any issues!
+* Maintaining high performance, no interaction speed degradation!

 Portal-Env creates a clean separation between: